Notes on the Geography of Zimbabwe: Great Zimbabwe

 We're walking around the outside of the Great Enclosure, starting on the south side or about six o'clock on an imaginary clockface.
 Less than two hours of the clock face, so to speak, have chevrons like these.
 Why the chevrons exist is unknown, but the famous tower is close to the other side of the wall here, near the trees.

 It's hard, on the ground, not to say "wow" now and then.
 It's helpful that you can walk around and see nobody else.
-It's hard to believe that when Mauch came by the thorns were so thick that he couldn't map the site.
+Mauch of course had the place to himself, plus thorns.

 We've at the northeast entrance or about one o'clock.
 The chevrons have disappeared, but as with the mountain walls everything here is curved except the blocks themselves.
-Also, as with the surviving doorway atop the mountain, there's no door here, which implies that the builders weren't worried about security.
+Also, as with the surviving doorway atop the mountain, there's no door here, which implies that the builders weren't building a fortress.

 We're stepped inside and are looking back along the other side of the wall we just walked along.
 The trees indicate the location of the tower.
-Apart from the fragments of collapsed structures, the striking thing is the so-called "parallel passage," the long snaking path whose purpose remains unknown.
+The striking feature here is the so-called "parallel passage," the long snaking path whose purpose remains unknown.
 Was the lower wall earlier and simply wrapped at a later date by the higher one?
 The word "simply" should of course alert you that we're in the realm of speculation.
+Was it intended as a path of approach to the tower?

 We're walking down the parallel passage; part of the inside wall is broken, revealing the internal structure of the wall, jumbled inside but carefully formed outside.